composewell/streamly/docs/Developer/Benchmarks.md

 You can also manually edit the file to remove a set of results if you like or to append results from previously saved results or from some other results file.
-After editing you can run `bench.sh` with the `--no-measure` option to see the reports corresponding to the results.
+After editing you can run `bench-runner` with the `--no-measure` option to see the reports corresponding to the results.

 ## Additional benchmark configuration